HoldrenCharles-FS/GameOfLife/README.md

 ## Updates
 ### 07/02/2021
 - Implemented 10x Grid display.
+- Added a context menu strip to the graphics panel.
 ### 07/01/2021
 - Both torodial and finite boundry types have been successfully implemented.
 ### 06/30/2021